rcaio/equirectangular-FOV-spark-ar/README.md

 ![](./demo-assets/360_fov_patch.png)

-## You can make a Tiny World effect by changing the field
+## You can make a Tiny World effect by changing the tiny world field
 (Value range between 0 and 1.5)

 | <img src="./demo-assets/tiny-world.png" height="440"> |